 Disney agents use Disney’s systems to book your travel.
 That eliminates some options that might make more sense for your family – things like renting DVC points.

-If you decide to go with an agent, the one I trust the most is named Cheryl Koren.
-You can fill out the quote form in the right sidebar of the site or on the Get a Quote page and it'll go right to her.
+If you decide to go with an agent, I recommend Cheryl Koren and her trusted associates.
+You can fill out the quote request form on this site and it will go to a team of agents with years of experience to help you plan the perfect vacation.